A Short Analysis of W. H. Auden’s ‘Musée des Beaux Arts’

 The easiest way to approach Auden’s poem is to break it up into two stanzas, the first of which establishes the theme of the poem (that old painters understood the nature of human suffering) and the second of which provides a specific example, which Auden describes and analyses in more detail.

 In summary, Auden observes that the ‘Old Masters’ – painters working in Europe during the Renaissance and Early Modern period – understood the nature of suffering and its ‘human position’: namely, that, no matter the intensity or momentousness of the experience to the person undergoing it, there were people in the surrounding vicinity who were indifferent to, or even ignorant of, what was taking place.
 During the nativity or birth of Christ, there were children ‘who did not specially want it to happen’, who went on skating on a nearby pond (well, according to tradition, it was December, after all); while some ‘dreadful martyrdom’ was taking place, some future saint was being tortured in a wood, the horse belonging to the torturer stood idly by and scratched its ‘innocent behind’ on a tree.
+(Note how the adverb ‘passionately’, used of the people eagerly awaiting the birth of Christ, contains a subtle suggestion of the suffering or martyrdom to come, namely the ‘Passion’ of the Crucifixion.)

 In the second stanza, Auden moves to a specific example: considering Pieter Brueghel the Elder’s Landscape with the Fall of Icarus (pictured right), which depicts the tiny ‘white legs’ of the youth (who flew too close to the sun) as they disappear, almost insignificantly, into the water, Auden argues that such a painting bears out his statement about the Old Masters understanding the ‘human position’ of suffering.
 As Icarus plunges to his death in the sea, the ploughman overlooking the bay pays the sight no heed, while the nearby ship carries on (having ‘somewhere to get to’).
 Icarus’ demise, so celebrated as a mythical embodiment of hubris and human tragedy, goes unobserved.